-Design Considerations:
+Considerations:

-There are also other things to consider when designing your outdoor play area.
 In order to meet the requirements of Schedule G of the Child Care Licensing Regulation regarding the physical development of children you need to consider how your outdoor space will encourage the development of large and small muscle skills appropriate to each child's level of development.
+Loose parts such as tree stumps, planks, pipes, cardboard boxes and pool noodles are inexpensive ways to enhance a school playground and provide opportunities for creative play.